chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 ## Grade Criteria

 The course has the following grade criteria:
-1. Assignment (58%) -->
+1. Assignment (54%) -->
-    - There will be a total of 6 coding assignments + 1 paper presentation assignment
+    - There will be a total of 6 coding assignments
     - Any late work (indicated by Google Classroom) will be deducted 50%.  **NO excuses** will be accepted.
     - We are extremely serious about copying and plagiarism.
 This assignment is intended for you to learn.
 TA has the privilege to give zeros or partial score to any sort of plagiarism or alike.
 Their call IS FINAL.
       -  A1: Getting Started (4%)